An epidemic model in inhomogeneous environment: Coupling coupon collector's with Poisson processes

 Suppose we are collecting coupons at times chosen according to a Poisson process with rate $1$: let $(\mathcal{P}_t)_{t\geq 0}$ be a Poisson process with rate $1=\sum_{i=1}^Jn_ip_i$, so that each Poisson event associated with this process is a sampled coupon (infected individual).
 Thus $\mathcal{P}_t$ represents the total number of attempts to infect vertices by time $t$ (out of these vertices, some of them may have been infected more than once, and we are only interested in the number of different ones).

-We will denote the number of vertices of type $i$ infected by time $t$ by $\PoisN_t^i$, when we mean the ``new'' (continuous) time, while the notation $\sN_t^i$ is kept for the number of vertices of type $i$ infected up to time $t$ in the ``old'' (discrete) time.
-This can be formalized by putting
+We denote the number of vertices of type $i$ infected by time $t$ by $\PoisN_t^i$, when we refer to the continuous time process, while the notation $\sN_t^i$ is kept for the number of vertices of type $i$ infected up to time $t$ in the discrete time process.
+The relation between the continuous versus discrete processes can be formalized in the following way: